AfroStorm/Task-Management-API/blueprint.md

 - Maybe change the task owner to task manager and change the task manager field in the user profile to task holder or something similar

 - Maybe restructure or brush up the tests (make them consice and omit redundancies)
+- after restructuring the tests do a final check for any typos or grammatical errors